-- For conventional loans, you’ll need to show proof of at least one payment toward your tax debt before you close on your new home.
+- For conventional loans, you’ll need proof of at least one payment toward your tax debt before you close on your new home.

-- For an FHA loan, you’ll need to show that you’ve made at least 3 on-time payments over a 3-month period in order to establish enough repayment history.
+- For an FHA loan, you’ll need to show that you’ve made at least three on-time payments over three months to establish enough repayment history.

-Keep in mind that this repayment agreement may change your loan calculations and could impact how much you can afford to borrow.
+Remember that this repayment agreement may change your loan calculations and impact how much you can afford.
 Because you have a formal repayment agreement with the IRS that you’ll pay each month, your lender will include this monthly payment amount as part of your monthly debt obligations.
 This may increase your debt-to-income ratio (DTI) and impact how much you can afford to borrow:

 Because Richard plans to use his savings for the down payment on his new home, he doesn’t want to pay the total debt out of pocket.
 Instead, he sets up a repayment plan with the IRS that will allow him to pay down the debt in monthly installments.
-When the agreement is in effect, he makes his payments on time each month and makes sure to keep all documentation related to his repayment.
+When the agreement is in effect, he makes his payments on time each month and keeps all documentation related to his repayment.

-After three months of on-time payments, Richard can now be approved for his mortgage, as long as he gives us documentation of his repayment agreement with the IRS and his good payment history.
+After three months of on-time payments, Richard can be approved for his mortgage if he verifies his repayment agreement with the IRS and his good payment history.
 When Richard applies for his loan, he includes a copy of the agreement and his statements with his application documents.

-Richard makes $4,000 each month from his full-time job, and, based on a two-year average, about $2,000 of taxable income each month from his self-employment.
+Richard makes $4,000 from his full-time job and, on a two-year average, about $2,000 of taxable income each month from his self-employment.
 We use his total monthly income of $6,000 to determine Richard’s eligibility for the loan.

-In terms of debt, Richard owes monthly payments toward his car loan, his student loans, and—now—his IRS repayment agreement.
+In terms of debt, Richard owes monthly payments toward his car loan, his student loans, and his IRS repayment agreement.
 Our loan experts will factor these debts in, along with his future mortgage costs, when qualifying him for the loan:

 |Monthly Payment||Payment Amount|